 Before you set off, be prepared with the know-how and proper equipment to lock your bike and prevent situations where your bike is vulnerable to theft.
 Read more – Bike Security

 4. Bike Maintenance

-In order for the bike to run smoothly for thousands of miles, get some bike chain oil and degreaser at your local bike shop, as well as a pump and multitool.
+Simple at-home bicycle maintenance helps keep your bike running smoothly for thousands of miles, saving you money in the long run.
+Get some bike chain oil and degreaser at your local bike shop, as well as a pump and multitool.

 Here are the main things you should keep your eye on as a cyclist:

-- Use the right pressure.
-Recommended tire pressure is written on the sidewall in PSI/KPA/BAR – PSI is the most known type.
+- Use the correct pressure.
+The recommended tire pressure is written on the sidewall in PSI/KPA/BAR – PSI is the most known type

 - Clean your bike (with soapy water)

-Learning how to change a flat is one of the basic maintenance procedures a beginner cyclist has to learn.
+Learning how to change a flat is an essential maintenance procedure each beginner cyclist must learn.

 5. Stay Healthy & Have Fun